Neighborhood Info Without The Neighborhood Drama. Learn more

 For diatomaceous earth to work, it has to come into direct contact with the insect or critters.
 As a result, pollinators, ladybugs, and other beneficial insects are typically safe if DE is only applied on the ground and not near flowers or plants frequented by pollinators.

-Is Diatomaceous Earth Dangerous to Humans?
+Is Diatomaceous Earth Dangerous for Humans?

-However, when applying DE, you must wear a dust mask because inhaling DE is unhealthy for animals and humans.
+However, when applying DE, you should wear a dust mask because inhaling DE is unhealthy for animals and humans.
 The fine dust particles may cause respiratory issues, especially after long-term exposure.
 You’ll also want to be extremely careful not to get diatomaceous earth in your eyes because it could scratch your cornea.

-How to Apply Diatomaceous Earth
+How To Apply Diatomaceous Earth

 The simplest way to use DE in your garden is to sprinkle it on the soil’s surface, under potted plants, and anywhere else you spot pests.
 Avoid applying diatomaceous earth too close to flowering plants that pollinators visit because DE can kill these beneficial insects.
 Also, don’t dust DE directly onto plants, as this will harm bees and pollinators.

-The best time of day to apply diatomaceous earth is during the evening, when pollinators are less active.
+The best time of day to apply diatomaceous earth is during the evening when pollinators are less active.
 You’ll also want to wait to use food-grade DE until the wind dies down so the powder doesn’t spread.

-Lastly, keep in mind that diatomaceous earth is rendered almost ineffective when it gets wet.
+Finally, keep in mind that diatomaceous earth is rendered almost ineffective when it gets wet.
 As a result, wait until plants and soil are dry to sprinkle DE on top.
 Don’t apply DE immediately after it rains or you’ve watered your plants, as this is a waste of product.
 Typically, you’ll want to use diatomaceous earth weekly until the pest infestation is under control.

 applying diatomaceous earth on soil